Apraxia is a possible secondary effect of brain damage that causes difficulty with executing coordinated muscle movements.

 - Exaggerated movements of the lips and tongue (called groping)

 - Omitting consonants at the beginning and end of words

 Apraxia of speech is often accompanied by aphasia, a language disorder.
 However, apraxia itself does not cause problems with speech comprehension or production.

 Treating Apraxia of Speech After Brain Damage

-Apraxia is a result of poor communication between the brain and the muscles.
-Because of the damage that has occurred, the signals that the brain sends to coordinate movements do not reach the correct muscles.
+Apraxia is a result of poor communication between the brain and muscles.
+Because of this damage, the signals that the brain normally sends to coordinate movement does not reach the correct muscles.